Jojo016/CoVECT/README.md

-⚠️ **WARNING: The published version has some major security risks due to dependencies.
+⚠️ **WARNING: The published version contains some major security risks due to dependencies.
 Use in secure or disposable spaces only!**

  # CoVECT
 A CoVECT is a "Collaborative Virtual Environment Creation Tool" that enables multiple users to simultaneously develop interactive virtual reality environments.
 The server provides access to the editor through two different interfaces.
 A web interface for desktop computers and a virtual reality interface for head mounted displays.
 The editor can be accessed with any browser that supports WebXR, it was tested with Google Chrome.